Posted October 8, 2015

 By: Marc Larson

 Despite spending millions of dollars on state-of-the-art perimeter and end-point security controls, determined actors are still finding their way inside company networks every day by exploiting the human factor.
 While bad actors have many techniques for attacks at their disposal, social engineering is still one of the most effective means of compromise.
 In fact, recent security studies suggest that just one percent of employees are responsible for 75 percent of enterprise security risks.
-This includes users sharing plain-text passwords via email, accidentally downloading Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., clicking on Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. links, using risky applications, reusing passwords, and engaging in other types of dangerous behaviors.
+This includes users sharing plain-text passwords via email, accidentally downloading Malware: Software that is intended to damage or disable computers and computer systems., clicking on Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. links, using risky applications, reusing passwords, and engaging in other types of dangerous behaviors.

 What Is Social Engineering?